mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab5/readme.md

 The design for my network is simple.
 The Internet comes from a tower to a modem.
 From the modem, the internet travels to a router.
 The router projects the internet to a cloud.
 The cloud provides internet to the 2 PC's and the printer.
 Then, the 2 PC's connect to the printer.

 NSA/CSS
-NSA's role in cybersecurity is
+The NSA's role in cybersecurity is pretty vast.
+The NSA prevents drug smuggling, illegal immigration, attacks from terrorist groups, identity theft, and illegal commerce.
+Because of the internet, these crimes of identity theft, sex trafficking, terrorist group communication have become increasingly easy.
+The NSA's job is to try to intercept these communications and try to prevent or stop crimes from happening.